aspose-cells/Aspose.Cells-API-References/english/go-cpp/DropBars/_index.md

 ## DropBars class

-Represents the up/down bars in a chart.
+Represents the up and down bars in a chart.

 ```go